-One of the most common “big” reasons our customers use Noodle intranet, is because they want to have or improve online team collaboration.
+One of the most common “big” reasons our customers use Noodle, is because they want to have or improve online team collaboration.

 While technology is certainly necessary, it is only a small part of what makes for successful online collaboration.